 In 2005 Kelly Slater was on his way to his seventh world title at the QuikSilver pro France 2005.

-It happened that day that the surf was too stormy for average Joe but contestable enough for the pros.
-So I went to the contest to have a look.
+I usually despise anything coming from this crappy business but, it happened that day that the surf was too stormy for average Joe and contestable enough for the pros.
+So I went to this contest to have a look.

-I rembember an epic heat against Jeremy Flores, seventeen years old at that time, and Andy Irons charging unpredictable big lefts.
+I remember an epic heat against Jeremy Flores, seventeen years old at that time, and Andy Irons charging unpredictable big lefts.

 Interesting story about behind the scenes from Slater’s perspective: